MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-assign-roles.md

 ## Default roles

 Azure Machine Learning workspaces have built-in roles that are available by default.
-When adding users to a workspace, they can be assigned one of the following roles.
+When you add users to a workspace, they can be assigned one of the following roles.

 | Role | Access level |
 | --- | --- |